Bylaws of the

 3. Other Committees

-Other committees, and a chair of each, may be appointed by the Chair orf the Executive Committee at their discretion with membership provided sufficient to achieve the task(s) desired.
+Other committees, and a chair of each, may be appointed by the Chair or the Executive Committee at their discretion with membership provided sufficient to achieve the task(s) desired.

 Article VII – RI Republican State Central Committee Delegates and Alternate Delegates